Long Term Side Effects of Liposuction

 Common Side Effects of Liposuction

-Today, liposuction is practised in different methods, each with a specific procedure and recovery period.
+Today, liposuction is practiced in different methods, each with a specific procedure and recovery period.
 However, this surgery has some side effects shared among all methods.
 In the following, some of the most common side effects of lipectomy are mentioned briefly:

 Bruising

 Since a small suctioning device is inserted into the body in liposuction surgery to extract fat cells, some of the blood vessels in the treatment area may rupture and create bruising.
-The bruising may either occur deep in the muscles and tissues due to the heat of ultrasound devices or beneath the skin surface because of injections.
+The bruising after liposuction may either occur deep in the muscles and tissues due to the heat of ultrasound devices or beneath the skin surface because of injections.
 Either way, it will subside 7 to 10 days after the surgery.

 Swelling

 Swelling is the body's natural reaction to any surgery and trauma; therefore, you will experience mild to severe swelling after the liposuction, no matter what methods of lipo you choose.
 The swelling increases continuously in the first week following the procedure, but as the body heals, it will subside.
-In less invasive methods, such as tumescent lipo and ultrasound-assisted liposuction (UAP), the swelling will reduce three to four weeks after the surgery.
+In less invasive methods, such as tumescent lipo and ultrasound-assisted liposuction (UAP), the swelling will be reduced three to four weeks after the surgery.
 Still, the swelling may persist in more invasive methods for three to six months.

 If you want more information about reducing swelling after lipo surgery, don't miss the Raadina Health liposuction aftercare article.